philipp-baumann/leaf-starch-spc/README.md

 # The science behind

-# Technical Description
+# Technical description

 This is the code repository that produces the outputs of the manuscript with the above title.

-The directory is self-contained and is designed to run reproducibly, either on your local operating system or in a Docker container.
-The description about how deploy this Docker image and run all analyses within this project can be found below.
+The directory is self-contained and is designed to run reproducibly, either on your host operating system (local or remote) or in a Docker container (relying on kernel of the host).
+The practical instruction to deploy this Docker image and run all analyses within this project can be found below.

 # Rerun all analyses